MyraReeves/JS330_final_project/README.md

 * READ/GET _the information about a single user_
 * UPDATE/PUT _an existing account_ ("Change Password", etc.)
 * DELETE _a user_

+🏞️ **Park Master List**

+* CREATE/POST a new park to the master list (Admin only)
+* READ/GET a list of all parks in the database
+* READ/GET a list of all parks in a specified state (only options are WA or OR)
+* UPDATE the information about a specific park (Admin only)
+* DELETE a park from the master list (Admin only)

 🏞️ **Parks Visited List**